 5. Shuswap Lake Provincial Park

-A very very popular Summer destination, the park is packed to the rafter from July through to early September!
+A very very popular Summer destination, the Shuswap Lake Provincial Park is packed to the rafter from July through to early September!

-Situated on the old delta of Scotch Creek the Park boasts 1 km of beach.
-It’s a great place to visit with children especially as there’s a big grassy play area and a playground.
+Situated on the old delta of Scotch Creek, the park boasts a beach that is 1 km long.
+It’s a great place to visit with children, especially since there’s a big grassy play area and a playground.
 There’s also a lovely nature trail here.

 There’s also bumper boats, mini-golf driving range, go-karts, para-sailing, horseback riding, whitewater rafting and jet-skiing available in the Park.